-Prior to joining Schenck, Price, Smith & King, LLP, Mr. Gallo was a founder and senior partner of Gallo Geffner Fenster, P.C., established in 1967.
-His clients include and have included Bank of America, Capital One Bank, TD Bank, N.A., Sterling National Bank, Lakeland Bank, Santander Bank, N.A., Provident Bank, SB One Bank, M&T Bank, VNB New York LLC, JP Morgan Chase Bank, N.A., and Valley National Bank.
-He has served as a member of Bank of America, Capital One Bank, and Valley National Bank's Advisory Boards.
+Prior to joining Schenck Price, Michael A. Gallo was a founder and senior partner of Gallo Geffner Fenster, P.C., established in 1967.
+His clients include and have included Bank of America, Capital One Bank, TD Bank, N.A., Sterling National Bank, Lakeland Bank, Santander Bank, N.A., Provident Bank, SB One Bank, M&T Bank, VNB New York LLC, JP Morgan Chase Bank, N.A. and Valley National Bank.
+He has served as a member of Bank of America, Capital One Bank and Valley National Bank's Advisory Boards.

-A member of the New Jersey State Bar Association's Banking Law Section, Mr. Gallo is the former secretary and member of the New Jersey Games of Chance Commissions and former president of the Ramsey Board of Education (Ramsey, New Jersey) and member of the Bergen County Economic Development Corporation Board of Directors.
+A member of the New Jersey State Bar Association's Banking Law Section, Michael is the former secretary and member of the New Jersey Games of Chance Commissions and former president of the Ramsey Board of Education (Ramsey, NJ) and member of the Bergen County Economic Development Corporation Board of Directors.

 - Mortgage and Construction Loans: Representation of commercial lending institutions in numerous construction mortgage financing to developers ranging from $1,000,000.00 to $50,000,000.00.
 Projects included, but not limited to, residential developments, high rise, townhouse, condominium, rental developments, warehouses, industrial/office buildings, and schools.
 Representation of financial institutions for conventional types of commercial mortgage financing utilized for the purchase or refinance of various types of real property owned or refinanced by developers, individuals, investors, owner/occupiers and tenants.
 In addition, representation includes many leasehold mortgage transactions.